About Keiron Bailey

 All work accomplished with partners Dr. Ted Grossardt (University of Kentucky) and Mr. John Ripy (University of Kentucky) as well as numerous other collaborators in civil and electrical engineering, planning, architecture, landscape architecture and public administration.

-High performance collaborative systems (design, delivery and measurement)
+High performance participatory and collaborative systems (design, delivery and performance measurement)

 Structured Public Involvement

 Other participatory methods (e.g. deliberative democracy, town hall meetings, focus groups, online participation)

 Governance, esp.
 "Participation, Collaboration and Transparency" (Open Government Directive 2009)